-When restricting visibility and access to content across the platform there are a few things to know.
+When restricting content visibility and access across the platform there are a few things to know.

-- User Groups and Folders control what specific screens and content users on the website and app can view.
+- User Groups and Folders control what specific screens and content users can view.

-- Formula filters control what the user can view within a specific screen on the app.
+- Formula filters control what users can view within a specific screen on the app.

 Restricting control and access levels on the website